Please find a pdf version of SPP Application Checklist by clicking here.

 Spring - POSI

 - No Spring Admission

-The admission's committee will begin reviewing your application after the deadline and as soon as it becomes complete.
+The admission committee will begin reviewing your application after the deadline and as soon as it becomes complete.
 You can expect a response within 3-4 weeks from that time.
-You will be notified in writing.
+You will initially be notified via email.

 TAKING INDIVIDUAL CLASSES

 Students who wish to take individual courses at the Maryland School of Public Policy may do so by applying to the University of Maryland for Advanced Special Student status.
 This is a non-degree seeking status for students who meet the University's admissions criteria.
 To apply as an Advanced Special Student, simply: